benmarwick/faculty.washington.edu-bmarwick/content/home/posts.md

  css_class = ""
 +++

+29 Aug 2019 **Surveying archaeologists across the globe reveals deeper and more widespread roots of the human age, the Anthropocene** [_The Conversation_](https://theconversation.com/surveying-archaeologists-across-the-globe-reveals-deeper-and-more-widespread-roots-of-the-human-age-the-anthropocene-122008) with Erle C. Ellis, Lucas Stephens, and Nicole Boivin.
+Think the anthropocene age started with plastics or nuclear testing?
+Think again.
+Surveying archaeologists around the globe underscores for how long and how widely people have been changing Earth.

 19 Aug 2019 **How to make the data and code for your manuscript available to peer reviewers before making it public.** Blog post for Cambridge University Press on the [Cambridge Core Blog](https://www.cambridge.org/core/blog/2019/08/19/how-to-make-the-data-and-code-for-your-manuscript-available-to-peer-reviewers-before-making-it-public/).
 It’s no surprise to any internet user that the way we communicate is rapidly changing.
 For example, in the distant past, we learned the news of the world by reading a few paragraphs of tiny text in hard copies of newspapers.
 For especially newsworthy events we got a black and white photo or two.
 Nowadays, we are accustomed to news websites that transmit distant events to us with full color video, images, infographics, and a stream of live tweets.
 Just as news broadcasting is changing, so has scholarly communication.